 Me: Do you recognise him?

-Sue: What a crap entrance.
-They wasted an opportunity, there.
+Sue: What a crap entrance!
 I like the new colour scheme, though.
-If Apple made Daleks, that’s what they’d look like.
+If Apple ever made Daleks, that’s what they’d look like.

 Sue: Don’t blame yourself, love.
-You only tapped him on the shoulder with a branch.
+You only tapped him on the shoulder.
 He must have been suffering from a pre-existing condition to die from that.

-The Mutant says he acted in self-defence.
-If only the Doctor hadn’t attempted to hypnotise him!
+The Mutant claims he acted in self-defence.
+If only the Doctor hadn’t tried to hypnotise him!

 Sue: WHAT?
-That was pathetic.
-Why didn’t you just say “Hello!” when you wandered into the scene?
+Why didn’t you just say, “Hello!” when you first wandered onto the scene?
 You can speak, can’t you?

-Davros has definitely slimmed down since the last time Sue saw him…
+Anyway, Davros has definitely slimmed down since Sue last saw him.

 Sue: I thought he was supposed to be dead?
 And what’s he going in that thing?
 Where’s the rest of him gone?

-Sue is finding it hard to keep up with the revelations in Revelation of the Daleks…
+Sue is finding it hard to process all the revelations in Revelation of the Daleks.

-Sue: I’m very confused.
-There’s a lot to take in.
+Sue: I’m very confused; there’s a lot to take in.
 I’m a bit lost to be honest.
-How did Davros end up here?
+How did Davros end up here, exactly?